-PWAs: Why you want one, how to get them & optimize for them – #CrawlingMondays 4th Episode
+PWAs SEO: Why you want one, how to get & optimize for them – #CrawlingMondays 4th Episode

 In the 4th episode of Crawling Mondays Aleyda shares why Progressive Web Apps are the future of the Web, how they bridge the native mobile apps and mobile websites features, how to implement and optimize them.